pymupdf/PyMuPDF-Optional-Material/README.md

 ## Support for standard Python Wheels
-If you prefer, you can download the wheel of your choice from [this repository](https://github.com/JorjMcKie/PyMuPDF-wheels) and use
+If you prefer, you can download the wheel (not just for Windows) of your choice either from PyPI or from PyMuPDF's [releases](https://github.com/rk700/PyMuPDF/releases) folder and use

+`pip install [--upgrade] pymupdf`

+or

-`pip install PyMuPDF-<...>.whl --upgrade`
+`pip install --upgrade PyMuPDF-<...>.whl`

-to install.
+respectively to install.

 ## Directory ``doc``
 Contains a **CHM based documentation file**.
 PyMuPDF itself comes with PDF and HTML based help.
 If you wish to use a compiled HTML Windows help, left-click [here](https://github.com/JorjMcKie/PyMuPDF-optional-material/blob/master/doc/PyMuPDF.chm).